SkyForgerUK/p3-household-budget/README.md

 # Your Household Monthly Budget
 A simple app allowing single user to populate a google spreadsheet with income and spending to keep track of Monthly Household Budget.

-The household Monthly Budget app will provide user with:
+The Monthly Household Budget app will provide user with:

 1. Easy way to quickly update income and spendings
 2. Calculate the spendings and funds left available after each update
 3. Populate a google spreadsheet with the information and calculations for further use
 4. Provide user with a short summary after data entry is succesfully done
-5. Allow user to input negative quantities in Daily spendings for any refunds received from returned purchases
+5. Allow user to input negative quantities in spendings for any refunds received from returned purchases

 ![mockup](https://github.comADD mockup pic)

-Visit the Deployed website [here](https://skyforgeruk.github.io/Project_2_RPSSL/)
+Visit the Deployed app [here](https://p3-monthly-budget.herokuapp.com/)

+Visit the Google Spreadsheet [here](https://docs.google.com/spreadsheets/d/1tGRlS6nOt_KR-9JTXAoTrjGjLxxa7G9GL4ZY24hSXQU/edit#gid=0)

 ## Table of Content
 - [User Stories](#user-stories)
 - [Existing Features](#existing-features)